How Businesses Have Continued to Grow in a Post-COVID19 Era

 Businesses that have maintained and strengthened their relationships with their clients or customers are in the best position for growth.

-The efficient utilisation of various online platforms, social media channels, and understanding the power of digital has allowed businesses to be much more effective in acquiring customer feedback.
+The efficient utilisation of various online platforms and social media channels and an understanding of the power of digital have allowed businesses to be much more effective in acquiring customer feedback.

 Feedback is critical to understanding how the needs of your customers have changed.
 In a post-COVID era, it is undeniable that many things that we had taken for granted have been challenged.

-As a thriving Sydney business, it is absolutely crucial that you open up as many channels as possible to connect with your customer.
+As a thriving Sydney business, you must open up as many channels as possible to connect with your customer.

 3. Alter and meet the needs of their staff

 The needs of staff have greatly changed.
-This has demanded more attention from business owners to cater to new needs while also being able to effectively service customers.
+This has demanded more attention from business owners to cater to new needs while also being able to service customers effectively.

 If you’re a business owner or a manager, this should be one of the primary priorities you should attend to.